codee-com/open-catalog/Glossary/Scalar-to-vector-promotion.md

 [loop fission](Loop-fission.md).
-In this technique, a temporary scalar is converted to a vector whose value is preserved between loop iterations, with the goal to enable loop fission needed to extract the statements preventing optimizations outside of the critical loop.
+In this technique, a temporary scalar is converted to a vector whose value is preserved between loop iterations, with the goal to enable loop fission needed to extract the statements preventing optimizations outside the critical loop.

 ### Loop interchange